onedata/onedata-documentation/docs/user-guide/datasets.md

 cause the files and directories in the dataset to be protected from, accordingly:

 * **Data protection** — modifying their content or being deleted,
-* **Metadata protection** — modifying their metadata, such as custom JSON/RDF/xattr metadata, permissions, or ACLs.
+* **Metadata protection** — modifying their metadata, such as custom JSON/RDF/extended attributes metadata, permissions, or ACLs.

 The protection flags are inherited by children datasets — datasets lower in the [hierarchy][] tree have protection at least as strong as their ancestors.